Bridging Wellness & Fandom

 HMW Workshop

-If we help fans build healthy habits through small emotional wins, we can support their mental wellness over time.
+If we help fans build healthy habits through small emotional wins, we can improve their mental wellness.

 Young man posing with friends during an anime convention